-If allergies are your concern, a vacuum that specializes in carpets is ideal.
-This model will clean all types of carpets and can sometimes even restore worn ones.
+If allergies are your concern, a vacuum specializing in carpets is ideal.
+This model will clean all types of carpets and even restore worn ones.
 It’s efficient at removing pet hair as well.

 Parquet Floor Brush

-This tool is a great addition to an already fantastic machine.
+This tool is an excellent addition to an already fantastic machine.
 The Parquet Floor Brush is made to clean all the spots you can’t reach under and behind your furniture.
 It’s a nifty add-on that makes the machine all the more versatile.

 Handling It Is Tricky

-A few customers have mentioned that the attachments don’t always connect easily, and can be a hassle to utilize.
-Users also mention how easily they come loose, making it even more difficult to handle.
+A few customers have mentioned that the attachments don’t always connect easily and can be a hassle to utilize.
+Users also mention how easily they come loose, making it even more challenging to handle.

 The attachments are not as ergonomic as customers expected, and a few users state that it’s cumbersome to carry.
 Regardless, users who touched on these flaws still appreciate the vacuum’s efficiency.